-Directory System Agents may retain information obtained from another DSA only if permitted in the policy and agreement under which the information was originally supplied.
-A DSA retaining such information may only supply it to DUAs in accordance with the access control policy pertaining to the information.
+DSAs may retain information obtained from another DSA only if permitted in the policy and agreement under which the information was originally supplied.
+A DSA retaining such information may only supply it to DUAs and/or LDAP clients in accordance with the access control policy pertaining to the information.
 If it is known that there are no read access controls on the information, it may be supplied as if read permission were granted.

-A DSA holding copied information forwards all requests that would modify the copy information, and all requests that indicate that copy information shall not be used, to the master DSA holding the information.
+A DSA holding cached or shadowed information forwards all requests that would modify the copy information to a master DSA holding the information.
+A DSA holding copied information forwards all requests that indicate that copy information shall not be used, to the master DSA holding the information.

-When responding to an interrogation with copy information, a DSA holding copy information indicates that a copy was used to satisfy the request.
+When responding to an interrogation with cached or shadowed copy information, a DSA holding that information indicates that a copy was used to satisfy the request.